ska-telescope/developer.skatelescope.org/src/tutorial/vault-gitlab-integration.rst

 Gitlab CICD Vault Integration
 *****************************

-This tutorial describes how to integrate GitLab CI/CD with HashiCorp Vault using **OIDC** (OpenID Connect) with seamless authentication for secret retrieval.
+GitLab CI/CD can integrate with HashiCorp Vault using **OIDC** (OpenID Connect) with seamless authentication for secret retrieval.
 This method allows GitLab jobs to authenticate with Vault securely without additional service tokens or passwords.
 For more information, check how `ID tokens <https://docs.gitlab.com/ee/ci/secrets/convert-to-id-tokens.html>`_ are used.
 To be able to use Gitlab's integration, we will use the production Vault instance and not a local one.
 By default, Gitlab has the same access level as all SKAO developers: **read** access to the **dev** and **kv** KV engines in Vault.
 Having that in mind, we will use one of these KV engines in our tutorial instructions.

+In this tutorial you will learn how to create jobs in your Gitlab CICD pipeline that retrieve configurations from Vault and how to inject them as **files** or **environment variables**.

 We will cover: